smartbone-org/SmartBone-2/docs/smartbone.md

 - \[*Vector3*\] WindDirection - The direction in which the wind travels, only important if MatchWorkspaceWind is false.

-WindStrength controls the amplitude of the wind, WindSpeed also controls the amplitude of the wind, WindSpeed controls the frequency of the wind,
+WindStrength controls the frequency of the wind, WindSpeed controls the amplitude of the wind,

-For example if you wanted more flowy wind you would have a lower wind speed with a higher wind strength.
+For example if you wanted more flowy wind you would have a medium wind speed with a lower wind strength.

 ---
 ### Attributes